2014-2015 Research Streams

 This three-faculty team consists of Professors Tim Lowenstein, Joseph Graney and Thomas Kulp in the Department of Geological Sciences.
 Over the last three years, this team has had research grants from National Science Foundation (NSF), US Geological Survey (USGS), Environmental Protection Agency (EPA), Electric Power Research Institute (EPRI), Colorado School of Mines, and the Colcom and Wallace Research Foundations, and has supported 30 students with 13 undergraduate students as co-authors on publications and presentations.

-The Image and Acoustic Signals Analysis Research Stream is an interdisciplinary team in The Watson School of Engineering and Applied Science that will focus on research and development in multimedia, human computer interaction, acoustics and biomechanics.
-The team will engage students in developing new digital forensic and biometrics techniques; designing novel immersive environments that will shape future trends in human-computer interaction; developing bioacoustics, data compression and visual speech technology; and developing and testing the biologically inspired micro-acoustic sensors for hearing-impaired.
+The Image and Acoustic Signals Analysis Research Stream is an interdisciplinary team in The Watson School of Engineering and Applied Science that will focus on research and development in multimedia, human computer interaction, acoustics and computer vision.
+The team will engage students in developing new digital forensic and biometrics techniques; designing novel immersive environments that will shape future trends in human-computer interaction; developing bioacoustics, data compression and visual speech technology; and developing and testing the computer vision technology.

-This five-faculty team consists of Professors Scott Craver, Mark Fowler, and Stephen Zahorian (Electrical and Computer Engineering), Ronald Miles (Mechanical Engineering), and Lijun Yin (Computer Science).
+This four-faculty team consists of Professors Scott Craver, Mark Fowler, Stephen Zahorian (Electrical and Computer Engineering) and Lijun Yin (Computer Science).
 Over the last three years, this team has had research grants from HIH Laboratory, Air Force Office of Scientific Research, Air Force Research Laboratory and NSF, and supported 31 students, with six undergraduate students as co-authors.